avanesyann/aspnet-learning/NZWalks/README.md

-## JWT tokens
+## JWT (JSON Web Token)

+JWT (JSON Web Token) is a compact, self-contained, and signed token format used to securely transmit information between parties.
+In authentication systems, it acts like a digital ID card for the user.

-JSON Web Token is a compact, self-contained token used to prove that a user is authenticated.
-After a user logs in, the server signs a token and sends it to the client, which sends it back with each request to authorize access without needing server-side session storage.
+After a successful login, the server creates and signs a JWT and sends it to the client.
+The client includes this token in future requests to prove identity.

-In simple words: It's a digital ID card for the user.
+> Important: JWT is a token format — not an authentication system itself.

+---

-### Why do we use JWT?
+## Why Do We Use JWT?

-Without JWT (classic session)
+### Without JWT (Classic Session-Based Auth)

-- Server stores session in memory
+- Server stores session data in memory or a database
-- Doesn't scale well
+- Client stores only a session ID (usually in a cookie)
+- Horizontal scaling requires shared session storage (e.g., Redis)
+- Server must look up session data on every request

-With JWT
+### With JWT (Stateless Auth)

-- Server does NOT store session
+- Server does NOT store session state for access tokens
-- Token contains all needed info
+- Token contains minimal identity & authorization claims
-- Easy to scale

-### JWT flow
+- Server only verifies the token signature
+- Easier horizontal scaling
+- Common in APIs and microservices

+---

+## JWT Authentication Flow

-Step 1: Login
+### Step 1: Login
+Client sends credentials (email/password)

+### Step 2: Verification
-Step 2: Server verifies credentials
+Server verifies credentials

-Step 3: Server sends JWT to client
+### Step 3: Token Creation
+Server creates and signs a JWT containing:
+- User ID
+- Roles / permissions
+- Expiration time
+- Standard claims (issuer, audience, etc.)

-Step 4: Client stores token
+### Step 4: Client Stores Token
+The token can be stored:
+- In memory (safest for SPAs)
+- In HttpOnly secure cookies (recommended)
-- LocalStorage
+- In LocalStorage (common but vulnerable to XSS)

-- SessionStorage
-- Memory
+### Step 5: Client Sends Token
-Step 5: Client sends token with every request
+Client sends the token with each request:
+- Typically in the `Authorization` header

-Step 6: Server validates token
+### Step 6: Server Validates Token
+Server verifies:
-- Signature
+- Signature (token integrity)
 - Expiration
-- Claims
+- Claims (authorization data)

+If valid → request proceeds
+If invalid → access denied

+---

+## Access Tokens vs Refresh Tokens

+In production systems:

+### Access Token
+- Short-lived (e.g., 15 minutes)
+- Used to access protected resources

+### Refresh Token
+- Long-lived
+- Used to request a new access token
+- Usually stored securely (HttpOnly cookie or database)

+This improves security while keeping users logged in.

+---

-### JWT vs Session
+## JWT vs Session

-JWT is:
+### JWT
 - Stateless
 - Stored on client
-- Scales well
+- Easier horizontal scaling
-- Good for APIs
+- Common for APIs & microservices

-Session is:
+### Session
 - Stateful
 - Stored on server
-- Harder to scale
+- Requires shared storage for scaling
-- Good for MVC apps
+- Common in traditional MVC web apps

+---

+## Security Notes

+- Never store sensitive data inside JWT
+- Use HTTPS always
+- Prefer short-lived access tokens
+- Protect against XSS and CSRF
+- Consider token revocation strategies if needed